CORPS DE BALLET

 Joined OKC Ballet in 2019

-In 2018 Keeperman joined Kansas City Ballet as an Apprentice.
-There he performed in David Parson’s A Play for Love, Septime Webre’s The Wizard of Oz, Val Caniparoli’s Lady of the Camellias, and Devon Carney’s The Nutcracker during the 2018/19 season before joining Oklahoma City Ballet for the 2019/20 season.
+In 2018 Keeperman joined Kansas City Ballet as an apprentice.
+There he performed in David Parson’s A Play for Love, Septime Webre’s The Wizard of Oz, Val Caniparoli’s Lady of the Camellias, and Devon Carney’s The Nutcracker during the 2018/19 season before joining Oklahoma City Ballet’s corps de ballet in 2019.